Discovering...

 Othello (1951) directed by Orson Welles

-Named after the legendary filmmaker who shot much of his Othello adaptation here.
+Named after the legendary filmmaker who shot much of his Othello adaptation here between 1949 and 1952.
 A bronze statue of Welles stands in the square.
-Essaouira's medina retains the atmospheric quality that drew him in the 1940s.
+His use of Essaouira's architecture was groundbreaking and predated Morocco's rise as a filming destination by decades.

 The Ancient Labyrinth on Screen